 Enter the world of art glass in this 2-day fundamentals workshop.
 The techniques of fusing and slumping offer new possibilities for creating with color and form.
 Learn the basics of glass/heat interaction, glass cutting, fusing, and slumping.
 Projects include a fused and slumped plate, a wall pocket vase, and a mosaic sun catcher.

-This 2-day workshop is a continuation of Fundamentals of Glass Fusing and Slumping 1.
-Students will take the basics learned in the first workshop and expand on their ideas using more advanced techniques.
+This two-day workshop is a continuation of Fundamentals of Glass Fusing and Slumping I. Students will take the basics learned in the first workshop and expand on their ideas using more advanced techniques.
 Emphasis will be on design, behavior of glass under heat, use of ring saw to create more intricate shapes, and understanding of kiln firing processes.
 Projects will include a large 10”-12” plate, slumping into drop-out ring molds, and ’frit-casting’ into clay molds.
-PREREQUISITE: Fundamentals of Glass Fusing & Slumping I
+PREREQUISITE: Fundamentals of Glass Fusing and Slumping I OR Glass Fusing and Slumping I

 Enter the world of art glass!
 We will focus on the techniques of fusing and slumping, which offer myriad possibilities for creating with color and form.
 You will learn the basics of glass and heat interaction, glass cutting, fusing, and slumping.
 The class will cover mold materials as well as firing and annealing procedures.
 Each week students explore a new process and complete a small project to be kiln-fired.

 This class is a great way to continue your immersion into glass slumping and fusing.
 Using different materials such as clay, fiber, and firebricks you will design and create your own slumping molds.
 We will also discuss glass chemistry and more advanced fusing and slumping processes.
-PREREQUISITE: Glass Fusing & Slumping I
+PREREQUISITE: Fundamentals of Glass Fusing and Slumping I OR Glass Fusing and Slumping I

 Glass Masks in Pate de Verre